TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal-using-helm.md

   </tbody>
 </table>

-In addition to value.yaml, you can also define the environment variable described in [the Configuration section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md" >}}) to further customize your portal deployment.
+In addition to value.yaml, you can also define the environment variables described in [the Configuration section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md" >}}) to further customize your portal deployment.
+These environment variables can also be listed as a name value list under the `extraEnvs` section of the helm chart.

 ### Launch the portal using the helm chart

 Run the following command to update your infrastructure and install the developer portal:

 ```shell
 helm upgrade tyk-pro tyk-helm/tyk-pro -f values.yaml -n tyk
 ```